daniel-zenan-wang/info-210-final-project/README.md

 ## [Link to our published Shiny App](https://mckaulay-edu.shinyapps.io/info-201-final-project/)

+>Data from 2012 to 2015 is not complete that is why some charts have gray areas, or at 0.

 #Project Description

 1. What is the dataset you'll be working with?
 Please include background on who collected the data, where you accessed it, and any additional information we should know about how this data came to be.